For more information, contact Dr. Linda McClaren at Linda.McClaren@williamwoods.edu.com or (573) 592-1101.

 The show will consist of traditional hunter classes and jumping competitions.
 The culmination of the hunter classes will be the Back to Our Roots Hunter Classic.
-The jumper competition includes favorites, such as the Rotating Pairs class, and the High and Low Jumping Derbies.
+The jumper competition includes favorites such as the High and Low Jumping Derbies.

 Prizes will be awarded to the winners of each class, division championships and the winners of each featured class.
 The show is recognized by the Missouri Horse Shows Association (MHSA) and the Missouri Hunter Jumper Organization (MOHJO).